maxbback/nifi-xml/README.md

-# nifi-xml
+# nifi-xml xml2csv
-XML processing with NiFi and Groovy
+XML to csv processing with NiFi and Groovy

 This NiFi processor written in Groovy is converting a XML tree to tables by flatening it out.